 This post may contain affiliate links.
 As an Amazon Associate I earn from qualifying purchases.
 Thank you for your support!

-Sarson Da Saag or Mustard Greens is a healthy preparation of mustard greens, and some other leafy vegetables, such as spinach, bathua or also known as chenopodium.
+Sarson ka Saag or mustard greens is a healthy preparation of mustard greens, and some other leafy vegetables, such as spinach, and bathua or also known as chenopodium.

 As a kid, growing up in India, I remember during winters, we used to eat saag or greens a lot.
 Greens were available fresh and in plenty during winters, and this was one of the reasons why we used to eat greens only during the winters.

 My grandma use to make this saag.
 She used different leafy vegetables to prepare the saag.
 The key ingredient of the recipe was mustard greens of course, with some other greens such as spinach, bathua (chenopodium), and sometimes she would add methi leaves (fenugreek leaves), turnip, or radish greens as well.